Contact: (08) 9764 1109

 Support for the Rumtek Nunnery

-We aim to support the genuine independence of these women and girls and to support the efforts of the present order to a more enlightened relationship with gender in the world.
-Supporting the nuns supports these principles and maintains our growing lineage network.
-As of May11th, 2014 we have pledged $11,800 each year for the next three years to the Rumtek Nunnery, whose operating costs per year are $15,000.
+We aim to support the genuine independence of these women and girls by our own efforts but also to encourage a more generous relationship within their culture.
+They need their welfare needsto be better recognised.
+Supporting the nuns supports these principles and maintains our current lineage network.
+As of May 11th, 2014 we have pledged our support to the Rumtek Nunnery, whose operating costs per year are about $15,000.

-Members of the Coorain community visit Sikkim twice a year.
+Members of the Coorain community visit Sikkim.
 People can apply to join.
-All inquiries through Chime at Coorain (08) 9764 1275.
+All inquiries through Chime or Anne at Coorain: [email protected].
 The nuns can really use teaching in English proficiency and English as a second language teaching.

 Picture

-Fine Tibetan medicinal incense made by our dear friend, Mr. Jigme Tsarong is purchased and sold on.
+Fine Tibetan medicinal incense is purchased and sold on.
 No one takes a profit and all money raised goes to support the nuns in a very practical way.
-Over the years these funds have provided much support in the way of domestic infrastructure and we are often involved in the direct provision of goods and services.

-If you can sell this incense or would like to purchase some, please contact Anne at Coorain (08) 9764 1275 or origins@iinet.net.au
+If you can sell this incense or would like to purchase some, please contact Anne at [email protected]

 Coorain organises these projects and over many years of involvement has strengthened a valued relationship with our Tibetan friends in India.